JacquelineHSH/discount_optimization/README.md

 ## Main approach
 1. EDA
+2. Split dataset into train and hold-out sample
-2. Train and test logit models
+3. Train and test logit models
 3. Repeat and compare
 4. Find the relationship between possibility of win/lose contract and discount of the model with high R square
 5. Optimize the revenue against discount using the above possbility relationship
-6. Get the optimized revenue vs. original revenue
+6. Get the ratio of optimized revenue vs. original revenue

+## Final result
+Metric: Expected revenue improvement over optimized discounts in the hold-out sample
+Value: 1.61
+Description: Ideally, the chosen logit model can increase increase 61% of the original revenue.